YaowenYe/YaowenYe.github.io/_pages/about.md

 - *2025.11*, Conference on Artificial Intelligence in Pharmacy.

 # 💻 Experience
-- *2025.09 - Present*, **PharmaBlock Sciences, Inc.**, Nanjing — AIDD Team, autoimmune pipeline.
+- *2025.09 - Present*, **PharmaBlock Sciences, Inc.**, Nanjing — PB-IDD(AIDD) Team, autoimmune pipeline.
 Leading immuneKG, ADMET-Optimizer, and PKExtract.
 - *2025.05 - 2025.08*, **Hengrui Medicine Co., Ltd.**, Shanghai — metabolic pipeline.
+Participate in job rotation and internship in the AIDD department under the metabolic R&D pipeline

 # 🎲 Elsewhere
 Founder of **Turkey Studio** during my undergraduate years — registered the company and domain, and built and ran three servers, using the private one for deep learning training.
 Projects on that infrastructure included a greedy-algorithm search for heads-up Texas Hold'em, an OpenCV + PyGUI game automation loop, and an LSTM model for securities forecasting.
 The poker one stuck: I still follow game-theoretic solvers and, lately, LLM-based poker agents.